PEDSnet/Data_Models_Public/PEDSnet/docs/PEDSnet_CDM_V1_ETL_Conventions.md

 ## 1.10 OBSERVATION

 The observation domain captures clinical facts about a patient obtained in the context of examination, questioning or a procedure.
-The observation domain supports capture of data not represented by other domains, including unstructored measurements, medical history and family history.
 For the PEDSnet CDM version 1, the observations listed below are extracted from source data.
 Please assign the specific concept_ids listed in the table below to these observations as observation_concept_ids.
 Non-standard PCORnet concepts require concepts that have been entered into an OMOP-generated vocabulary (OMOP provided vocabulary_id = 60). ~~See Appendix for SQL INSERT statements that add the necessary rows in the CONCEPT table to support PCORnet CDM V1.0.~~

 NOTE: DRG and DRG Type require special logic/processing described below.

+- Height/length in cm (use numeric precision as recorded in EHR)
+- Height/length type
+- Weight in kg (use numeric precision as recorded in EHR)
+- Body mass index in kg/m<sup>2</sup> (extracted only if height and weight are not present)
+- Systolic blood pressure in mmHg
+    - Where multiple readings are present on the same encounter, create observation records for \*\*ALL\*\* readings
+- Diastolic blood pressure in mmHg
+    - Where multiple readings are present on the same encounter, create observation records for \*\*ALL\*\* readings
+- Blood pressure position is described by the selection of a concept_id that contains the BP position as describe below.
+For example, in Table 1, concept_id 3018586 is Systolic Blood Pressure, Sitting.
+This concept_id identifies both the measurement (Systolic BP) and the BP position (sitting).
 - Biobank availability
 - Admitting source
 - Discharge disposition
 - Discharge status
 - Chart availability
+- Vital source
-- DRG (requires special logic - see Note 1 below)
+- DRG (requires special logic - see Note 4 below)
+- Vital source (not captured in PEDSnet CDM 1.0)

 Use the following table to populate observation_concept_ids and (where applicable) value_as_concept_ids for the observations listed above.
 The vocabulary column is used to highlight non-standard codes from vocabulary 39 and 60 and one newly added standard concept from vocabulary 1.